 Next, assign a tentative training hours number or training stress score to each week in the plan.
 Setting these numbers in advance allows you to systematically plan out your training volume targets.
 This helps to avoid doing too much one week and not enough on other weeks.
 It doses out your training in a manner that allows you to consistently ratchet up your fitness.

-Another option is to instead use Training Stress Score (TSS).
-TSS takes into account both training volume and training intensity.
+- Training Stress Score (TSS) takes into account both training volume and training intensity.
 It was developed by TrainingPeaks to help quantify training load.
 If you use TrainingPeaks; then you can see your weekly TSS total in the weekly summary, as highlighted in the image below.

 Within each training block, focus on manipulating either volume or intensity, but not both at the same time.
 For higher intensity training blocks, such as VO2max Training, keep volume relatively constant while manipulating the intensity.
 For lower intensity training blocks, such as the Endurance Training, keep intensity relatively constant while manipulating the volume.
 This is where Training Stress Score (TSS) can become particularly helpful.